 - All Trainers are required to stress, during their trainings, the issue of copyright infringement and inform participants that copyright infringement is breaking the law and the corporation will prosecute.

-- Coping or reproducing the Adult Adolescent Parenting Inventory (AAPI) for mass distribution through a google document or other methods is prohibited.
-Doing this can contaminate research due to not knowing who actually answered the AAPI.
-This evaluation must be completed in real-time with the facilitator to ensure who is actually completing the AAPI.
+- Coping or reproducing the assessment tool for mass distribution through a google document or other methods is prohibited.
+Doing this can contaminate research due to not knowing who answered the assessment tool.
+This evaluation must be completed in real-time with the facilitator to ensure who is completing the assessment tool.

 FIDELITY IMPLEMENTATION read more...